Nikil Shyamsunder । निखिल् श्याम्सुन्दर् ।

 Mar 05, 2026 I was inducted into Cornell’s chapter of the Phi Beta Kappa Honor Society.

-Jan 05, 2026 I began my internship as an ML Compiler Engineer at AWS, working on the Neuron compiler for Trainium and Inferentia.
+Jan 05, 2026 I began my internship as an ML Compiler Engineer at AWS, working on the Neuron graph compiler for Trainium.

 Dec 16, 2025 My teammate and I published a blog post for our graduate compilers class on our project building an end-to-end backend that lowers the Allo accelerator DSL to Google’s XLS for ASIC synthesis and comparing it to LLM-based program synthesis.